jeanbza/git-chef-basic-jenkins-ci/README.md

 # git-chef-basic-jenkins-ci
-Chef solo scripts to launch a basic jenkins CI on AWS
+Chef solo scripts to launch a basic jenkins CI on AWS.

+This sets up a build running java unit tests and ruby rspec tests, but you can and absolutely should mess with this in your own fork to whatever suits your needs!

 ## Initial Setup